scrss logo

 Venue and Tickets

 Standard ticket prices for talks are £3.00 (SCRSS members) and £5.00 (non-members).
 All other events or classes are priced as indicated.
-Our library openings are normally every first Saturday of the month.
+Our library openings are normally every first Saturday of the month, but please check the calendar below.

 2024 Events Diary